Naxoht/ProyectoBase/README.md

 end;
 /

--- Trigger de Oficina --
+--Trigger oficina--
 create or replace NONEDITIONABLE TRIGGER disparador_oficina before insert or update on office for each row begin
     if inserting then
-        if :new.city = null then
+        if :new.city is null then
             RAISE_APPLICATION_ERROR(-20000, 'El nom de la ciutat de l’oficina ha de ser d’entrada obligatòria.');
         end if;
         if :new.office_objective<:new.office_sales then